webfucktory/python-jsonabler/README.md

     try:
         return loads(json_string)

     # not a valid encoded JSON string
     except JSONDecodeError:
         ...
     # the Jsonable type of the encoded object was not registered
     except JsonableNotRegisteredError:
         ...
     # something went wrong while decoding the object
     except JsonableDecodeError:
         ...
 ```

+### License

+Distributed under the MIT License.
+See `LICENSE` file for more information.